mariuspopovici/rho/README.md

 # Rho

-A small library which helps estimate air density (rho) based on air temperature, pressure and dew point.
+A small library which helps estimate air density (rho) based on air temperature, pressure, dew point and altitude.

 ## Installation